DanAddison/Songwriting/docs/from-a-to-b.md

 # From A to B
-&copy; 2005 Dan Addison.
+&copy; 2006 Dan Addison.
 All rights reserved.

-## from a to b
+## From A to B
 time goes by so slowly
 time goes by so quickly
 and I’m far, far away from home